Staff profile - Richard Osborne

 2014 NHMRC Senior Research Fellowship

-"The development and validation of the Health Literacy Questionnaire"
+2. Development and validation of the e-Health Literacy Framework and Questionnaire

 The World Health Organisation (WHO) defines health literacy as “the cognitive and social skills which determine the motivation and ability of individuals to gain access to, understand and use information in ways which promote and maintain good health”.
 Health and social policies identify health literacy as a key determinant of a person’s ability to manage their health and ensure equitable access to and use of services.
 Low health literacy is associated with higher mortality, frequent hospitalisation, lower use of preventive healthcare (e.g., immunisation), poor adherence to medications, and communication problems.
 The prevalence of low health literacy in Australia has been estimated at more than half the population.
 Given ever-increasing demands on the public dollar and for health equity, the vision for this Fellowship is to advance health literacy approaches so the full potential of these can be realised to reduce health inequalities and disease burden.